bvaibhav95/Session-mgmt-Auth-Express-Node/auth.md

 - user sends the token along with each request
 - server verifies the token & grants access
 - when user logs out, token is cleared from client storage
+- A Refresh Token is a special kind of token that can be used to obtain a renewed access token —that allows accessing a protected resource— at any time.
+You can request new access tokens until the refresh token is blacklisted.
+Refresh tokens must be stored securely by an application because they essentially allow a user to remain authenticated forever.

 ### Features